1:1 Coaching

 Coaching for LGBTQ+ Adults

-I’m Adam James Cohen.
+I’m Adam.
 In addition to hosting the Second Adolescence podcast, I’m a psychotherapist and coach who supports LGBTQ+ adults in moving through their Second Adolescence.

-(NOTE: I provide psychotherapy to folks who live in California (visit my therapy practice here) and offer coaching to folks all over.
+(NOTE: I provide psychotherapy to folks who live in California (visit my therapy practice here) and offer coaching to folks all over the world.
 For differences between coaching and therapy, see FAQ section below.)

-• understand how they are feeling, and get clear on what they want.
+understand how you are feeling, and get clear on what you want.

-• explore how the context within which they grew up impacted them (and their younger selves), specifically exploring the internalization of shame and anti-queerness, toxic gender roles, and other limiting beliefs that still get in their way today.
+explore how the context within which you grew up impacted you (and your younger selves), specifically exploring the internalization of shame and anti-queerness, toxic gender roles, and other limiting beliefs that still get in your way today.

-• utilize the tools of self-compassion, active relationship with our younger selves, and specific interventions that support LGBTQ+ healing and liberation.
+utilize the tools of self-compassion, active relationship with your younger selves, and other interventions that support LGBTQ+ healing and liberation.

-In addition, ample space is given to address specific things currently causing folks suffering today, including: sex related concerns, relationship issues, anxiety, depression, dissatisfying substance use, dissatisfying sexual behaviors, challenging family/peer relationships, inner criticism, or lack of meaningful friendships/community.
+In addition, ample space is given to address other aspects of life currently challenging you today, including: sex related concerns, relationship issues, anxiety, depression, dissatisfying substance use, dissatisfying sexual behaviors, challenging family/peer relationships, inner criticism, or lack of meaningful friendships/community.

 Coaching FAQs